 Sources are not sure if Colorado consent laws cover field sobriety test, although the state does have a consent law with respect to breathalyzer tests, which measure drivers' levels of intoxication in a non-invasive manner.

-Of course, if Boedecker made any physical contact with the police officers, or attempted to flee the scene of the crime, he could've faced additional charges of resisting arrest.
+Of course, if Boedecker made any physical contact with the police officers, or attempted to flee the scene of the crime, he could have faced additional charges of resisting arrest.

 So the lesson to be learned from Boedecker's bizarre arrest is, first, do not drink and drive.
 It's simply not worth the danger or the potential legal consequences.